Facebook Feed

 Jafari Law

 Great news for eligible Iranian nationals in Canada!
 The Government of Canada has introduced new facilitative measures allowing individuals to apply for extensions of their temporary resident status, open work permits, and study permits - all at no cost.
 In addition, Canadian citizens and permanent residents living in Iran can also apply for limited-validity Canadian passports, citizenship certificates, and permanent resident travel documents.
-Contact us to learn more about how these measures can help you with your case! #immigrationlawyer #immigrantstories #مهاجرت #immigrationcanada #canadaimmigration #immigration #مهاجرت_تحصیلی #مهاجرت_کاری #مهاجرت_کانادا #مهاجرت #مهاجرت_به_کانادا ...
+Contact us to learn more about how these measures can help you with your case! #immigrationlawyer #immigrantstories #مهاجرت #immigrationcanada #canadaimmigration #Immigration #مهاجرت_تحصیلی #مهاجرت_کاری #مهاجرت_کانادا #مهاجرت #مهاجرت_به_کانادا ...
 See MoreSee Less

 View on Facebook

-1 month ago
+1 years ago

 Jafari Law

 In the ongoing saga of the 110 applicants seeking a just assessment of their Self-Employed applications, we are delighted to report having put a stop to ongoing games by Canadian Immigration and Citizenship regarding the required documents on reassessment.
 The Court has confirmed that business plans and detailed evidence of past work experience are not required, a position we tried to obtain from Sean Fraser for the last 7 months and kept getting the runaround.
-The Court has, again, ordered costs against the Minister for causing the applicants to have to return to Court.#immigration #ircc #iran #IranPr #PRapplication #selfemployed #fairnessToronto Star National Post CBC News CP24 Toronto's Breaking News ...
+The Court has, again, ordered costs against the Minister for causing the applicants to have to return to Court.#Immigration #ircc #iran #IranPr #PRapplication #selfemployed #FairnessToronto Star National Post CBC News CP24 Toronto's Breaking News ...
 See MoreSee Less

 View on Facebook